 4 Power & Control

 4.1 He is a figure of authority.
 He deals with each member of the family very firmly and several times

 we see him "massively taking charge as disputes erupt between them."
 He is not impressed when

-he hears about Mr Birling's influential friends and later cuts through Mrs Birling's obstructiveness.
+he hears about Mr Birling's influential friends and he cuts through Mrs Birling's obstructiveness.

 4.2 Early stage directions make it clear this character will reveal truth, lighting

-should "brighter and harder".
+should be "brighter and harder".
 Throughout the play stage directions are

 used to show his moral strengths as he "cuts"across Mr Birling.

 4.3 He controls the photograph, showing each person separately.